boginw/P5/report/2 Iteration 1/Design Criteria.md

 There is a need for different speed levels which are distinguishable so that the differences can be clearly observed.
 This results in a need for sufficient max speed ($C_s$) to accommodate this.

 ### Rigidness
 The car should be able to crash into a wall at max speed, without getting destroyed.
-Due to the necessary tests to be performed, a crash is very likely.
-This, in turn, means the car should have a strong frame.
+Due to the necessary tests to be performed, a crash is very likely, which means the car should have a strong frame.

 ### Modular
 As design changes are almost a guarantee, a modular design can be used to eliminate some of the hassles later on.
 Other benefits include changing of battery on the EV3 computer and testing multiple gearing solutions.